book-cover

 • WATER: Water has memory.
 It never forgets.
 Water has been from the very dawn of time, so who better than Water to record the stories of the ages past.
 Water holds the narrative of the long line of women, bodies smooth and supple, on the way to the stream 5 kilometers away from the village even before the first rays of light peak over the horizon.
 Its silent trickle in the heart of the dry season bears witness to the salient resilience of those who birthed the greats, raised them and supported them all under the suspicion that they were somehow witches to be feared.
 Its resounding roar when the banks are swollen and overflowing is testament to the crazy courage and fierce love of women who picked up arms to defend their homes without thought.

 • EARTH: The Earth as we know her now is not the Earth of a thousand years ago.
 The Earth has morphed and been moulded by the harsh reality of her surroundings.
 Breaking, shifting and churning are a regular part of her life, but her will is not bent nor her spirit broken.
 Through every split, crack and eruption she emerges beautiful, breathtaking and brilliantly glorious.
 The Earth, this earth has partaken in the blood of those whose soles cracked as they trudged to distant farmlands to ensure their children could have an education they couldn't take credit for.
 It has drank the salty tears of those who kept going just to open doors to their offspring that they would never have dared knock on.
-It has silently watched as tripods were mounted and cooking fires flickered and danced and the ultimate test of a woman's worthiness apart from her 'fertility.'
+It has silently watched as tripods were mounted and cooking fires flickered and danced in the ultimate test of a woman's worthiness apart from her 'fertility.'
 The Earth sings a dirge for the bent backs of those whose hopes have been crushed.

 • LIGHT: Dappled patterns are formed when sunlight streams through the gently swaying leaves of a tree.
 Light bears witness to all and so captures the very essence of being.
 To properly understand and appreciate light we must experience its absence —Darkness; the haunting fear that holds us down.
 Light and Dark— opposites yet often dwelling in the same location.
 As bad as darkness seems to be, it sometimes takes seeing our shadow to remind us that we are alive.
 Light shines and exposes the things that would prefer to hide out.
 In the dark lives our rage, shame, faults and fears enabled by our continuous deference to them in refusing to flush them out.
 We have loved the dark for so long because it gives us an illusion of control, leading us to think that by hiding our hurt we are somehow stronger and not just harder.
 We choose the dark, gradually wrapping its lies around us one strand at a time until we are so trapped in an intricate web that it would take divine intervention to untangle us.
 We forget that 'it's brokenness that lets the light in'.
 Light washes out the pain and angst.
 It illuminates the turmoil within; the abuse, the suppression, the ignorance that makes us feel dumb and worthless.
 Light gives voice to our struggle.
 It never stays put, it spreads like a flickering flame lending a hand to others to catch the flame.
 Light witnesses all and knows even what we hide from the dark.